backdrop-contrib/image_effects/image_effects_text/README.txt

   Drupal core and thus needs to be enabled, also during image generation.
-- To alleviate the need to enable the PHP filter module, 2 commonly used sources for dynamic texts are directly available without any coding, namely the alt and title properties of the image field linked ot the image at hand.
+- To alleviate the need to enable the PHP filter module, 2 commonly used sources for dynamic texts are directly available without any coding, namely the alt and title properties of the image field linked to the image at hand.
 Note that multiple image fields, possibly in different languages, may be referring to the image that is being processed.
 This module will take the first image field it finds to extract the alt and title.
 If the field in itself is multi